trdischat/lessfog/README.md

-# lessfog
+# Less Fog
-Module to enhance visibility for the GM in Foundry VTT.
+Module to enhance visibility for the GM and players in Foundry VTT.
 Below is the default view in FVTT, showing bright, dim, explored, and unexpored areas **without** the `lessfog` module.

 ![Default view](default.jpg)